All Episodes

 Hi.

-I believe you posted my son's story way back in the very beginning and it was listed as, I believe, Emily's son.
+And it was listed as, I believe, Emily's son.

-He had gotten run over when he was six years old and you ran it on the website and it was really a nice thing.
+And you ran it on your website, and it was really a nice thing.

-Did he have an NDE?
+Did he have an end?

 Yes, he did.

-He was out for quite a long time and I gave him up as dead.
+He was out for quite a long time, and I gave him up as dead.

-I screamed and I laid him down on the ground and just screamed with every bit of my soul.
+I laid him down on the ground and just screamed with every bit of my soul.

-He jolted and came back to life.
+And he jolted and came back to life.

-He was just six years old.
+And he was just six years old.

 He said, Mama, I was up above you looking down at you giving me mouth to mouth.